 The other option is to admit that higher-order defeat can happen at the level of meta-rules: it is possible for circumstances to arise, for instance, in which a meta-rule M1 recommends following some first-level rule R1 rather than R2, but there is evidence that any such recommendation is incorrect.
 Perhaps this evidence points to the rationality of following some further rule R3 instead.
 If such cases are possible, then it looks like the hierarchy theorist will have to resort to meta-meta rules, for we now face a situation at the level of meta-rules that is similar to the one we faced at the level of first-order epistemic rules: a meta-rule recommends following a first-order rule R1, but acting in accordance with the recommendation is irrational because of a higher-order defeater.
 In so far as one now ought not to adopt the doxastic state recommended by R1, one ought to follow some other rule instead.
 Then, there must be an alternative meta-rule M2 making a recommendation that conflicts with the recommendation made by M1.
 But if there are two meta-rules M1 and M2 making conflicting recommendations, for reasons outlined above we need a meta-meta rule to tell us which one to follow.
 Just as meta-rules can be represented by functions from circumstances to first-order rules, meta-meta-rules can be represented by functions from circumstances to meta-rules.

 Allowing for multiple correct meta-rules that make conflicting recommendations in certain situations looks like the beginning of an infinite regress.
 Hence, the only alternative to admitting that the meta-hierarchy terminates in an Über-rule at some level seems to be admitting that it doesn’t terminate at all.
 In an infinite meta-hierarchy, conflicts between epistemic rules can arise at any level.
-I for one am far from comfortable with the though that the correct epistemic system consists of such an infinite hierarchy of epistemic rules, though I admit to not being able to offer argument against such hierarchies.
+I for one am far from comfortable with the thought that the correct epistemic system consists of such an infinite hierarchy of epistemic rules, though I admit to not being able to offer decisive argument against such hierarchies.
 Here are a couple of qualms.
 First, there is no upper bound to how far up the meta-hierarchy one would have to climb in some situations before finding a recommendation made by a meta-rule that is not defeated.
 As a result, it is doubtful whether finite beings could be guided or governed by such complex epistemic systems.
 Again, can the infinite hierarchy as a whole play the guidance-role that correct epistemic rules were initially supposed to play?
 Moreover, it is not clear how different in the end the hierarchy view is from the kind of epistemic particularism sketched in connection with the Über-rule view.
 Because of the multiple forms that higher-order evidence can take, it is far from clear to me whether the infinite hierarchy would exhibit patterns that could be stated in finite generalizations.
 As a result, it is not clear if we can extract from the hierarchy useful, informative generalizations about epistemic rationality – at least not ones that could be stated in a finite language.
 If systematic higher-order defeat of the kind that respects principles like Higher-order defeat formulated above is a real epistemic phenomenon, facts about it look to be very messy.